ming757/thread-safe-counter/README.md

 - Conclusion

 According to the above result, it can be seen that the semaphore takes much time than the mutex.
-Originally, semaphores are usually faster than mutex because they have more shared resources.
-But in this code, we can see that the mutex take less time than the semaphore because there is just only one resource.
+Originally, semaphore is usually faster than mutex because they have more shared resources.
+But in this code, we can see that the mutex takes less time than the semaphore because there is just only one resource.